appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-17-creating-processflow.md

 2. Applications should be chosen from the apps section, for proceeding with the design of Process Flows.

 ## Steps to create a Process Flows
-1)	Login to the Portal and navigate to the Process Flow module.
+1)	Login to the Portal and navigate to the **Designer > Process Flow** module.
 The Process Flow listing page appears.
 ![Create Basicprocessflow1](../../staticfiles/processflow/media/create-basicprocessflow1.png)
 2)	Click on the folder where you want to create your process flows on the [listing page](/processflow/processflow-listing-page/)
 3)	Click on the new button for creating a new process flow.